-A pro rata refund is a refund of not less than that portion of tuition, fees, and other charges assessed to the student by the institution equal to the portion of the enrollment period for which the student has been charged that remains on the last date of attendance date, rounded downward to the nearest ten percent (10%), but never less than ten percent (10%) of that period, minus any unpaid charges for the enrollment period for which the student has been charged and less a reasonable administrative fee, not to exceed one hundred dollars or five percent (5%) of the total institutional charges, whichever is less.

-The portion of the enrollment period for which the student has been charged that remains on the last date of attendance date is determined by dividing the number of weeks remaining in the enrollment period as of the student's last date of attendance date by the number of weeks comprising the enrollment period for which the student has been charged.
-The unpaid amount of a scheduled cash payment for the period of enrollment for which a student has been charged is determined as total amount charged to the student for the period of enrollment minus the total federal student financial aid paid to the institutional costs for the payment period for which the student attended, and minus any student's cash payment paid to the institutional costs.
+Horizon Career College determines the sixty percent (60%) point as the number of weeks attended in the enrollment period as of the student's last date of attendance divided by the number of weeks comprising the enrollment period for which the student has been charged.
+A pro rata refund is a refund of not less than that portion of tuition, fees, and other charges assessed to the student by the institution equal to the portion of the enrollment period for which the student has been charged that remains on the last date of attendance date, rounded downward to the nearest ten percent (10%), but never less than ten percent (10%) of that period, minus any unpaid charges for the enrollment period for which the student has been charged and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or five percent (5%) of the total institutional charges, whichever is less.
+The portion of the enrollment period for which the student has been charged that remains on the last date of attendance date is determined by dividing the number of weeks remaining in the enrollment period, as of the student's last date of attendance date, by the number of weeks comprising the enrollment period for which the student has been charged.

-Indiana State Policy (Applicable only to students attending the Merrillville location): If a student attends one (1) week or less, they are entitled to a refund of ninety percent (90%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
-A student with a last date of attendance of more than one (1) week but equal to or less than twenty-five percent (25%) of the enrollment period, is entitled to a refund of seventy-five percent (75%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.

-A student with a last date of attendance more than twenty-five percent (25%) but equal to or less than fifty percent (50%) of the enrollment period, is entitled to a refund of fifty percent (50%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.

-A student with a last date of attendance more than fifty percent (50%) but equal to or less than sixty percent (60%) of the enrollment period, is entitled to a refund of forty percent (40%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
+INDIANA STATE POLICY (Applicable only to students attending the Merrillville location): A student withdrawing after attending one(1) week or less is entitled to a refund of ninety percent (90%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent(10%) of the total institutional charges whichever is less.
+A student with an LDA after attending more than one (1) week but equal to or less than twenty-five percent (25%) of the enrollment period, is entitled to a refund of seventy-five percent (75%) of the institutional charges and less a reasonable administrative fee not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
+A student with an LDA after attending more than twenty-five percent (25%) but equal to or less than fifty percent (50%) of the enrollment period is entitled to a refund of fifty percent (50%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
+A student with an LDA after attending more than fifty percent (50%) but equal to or less than sixty percent (60%) of the enrollment period is entitled to a refund of forty percent (40%) of the institutional charges and less a reasonable administrative fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
+A student with an LDA after attending more than sixty percent (60%) of the enrollment period is not entitled to a refund.
+When calculating the Indiana state refund policy, Horizon Career College must subtract any unpaid charges from the amount retained by the school.

-A student attending more than sixty percent (60%) of the enrollment period is not entitled to a refund.
-When calculating the Indiana State Refund Policy, Horizon Career College must subtract any unpaid charges from the amount retained by the school.
-It will be the policy of Horizon Career College to use the ninety percent (90%) refund policy above with only students whose LDA is on the day of exactly one week of attendance.
-A student whose LDA is less than one week is entitled to a refund of one hundred percent (100%) of the total charges less a reasonable fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.
+It will be the policy of Horizon Career College to use the ninety percent (90%) refund policy above, with only a student whose LDA is on the day of exactly one week of attendance.
+A student whose LDA is less than one week is entitled to a refund of one hundred percent(100%) of the total charges less a reasonable fee, not to exceed one hundred dollars (\$100) or ten percent (10%) of the total institutional charges, whichever is less.